 Other investments are carried at fair value with interest and dividend income, income distributions and realized and unrealized gains and losses included in net investment income.
 The fair value of other investments is generally established on the basis of the net asset valuation criteria established by the managers of the investments.
 These net asset valuations are determined based upon the valuation criteria established by the governing documents of such investments.
-Many of the Company's other investments are subject to restrictions on redemptions or sales which are determined by the governing documents and limit the Company's ability to liquidate these investments in the short term.
+Many of the Company's of the investments are subject to restrictions on redemptions or sales which are determined based upon the valuation and limit the Company's ability to liquidate these investments in the short term.
 In addition, due to a lag in reporting, some of the Company's fund managers, fund administrators, or both, are unable to provide final fund valuations as of the Company's current reporting date.
 In these circumstances, the Company estimates the fair value of these funds by starting with the prior month's or quarter's fund valuation, adjusting these valuations for capital calls, redemptions or distributions and the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
 In circumstances in which the Company estimates the return for the current period.
 In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current period.
-In circumstances in which the Company estimates the return for the current p
+In circumstances in which the Company estimates all credible information available.
+This principally includes preliminary estimates reported by its fund managers, obtaining the valuation of underlying portfolio investments where such underlying investments are publicly traded and therefore have a readily observable price, using information that is available to the Company with respect to the underlying investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which the Company has reported results, or other valuation methods, as necessary.
+Ac